Dragon Tattoo Meaning: What Does a Dragon Represent?

 Dragons: An Overview

-Fortunately for us humans, dragons aren’t a real animal like owls or butterflies people would normally get for a tattoo.
+Fortunately for humans, dragons aren’t real animals like owls or butterflies people would normally get for a tattoo.
 Dragons have been a staple in ancient folklore and legends throughout the world.

 There are two general types of dragons based on folklore.
-On one hand, you have the western cultures’ four-legged, winged, horned and fire-breathing dragons.
+On the one hand, you have the Western cultures’ four-legged, winged, horned, fire-breathing dragons.
 On the other hand, eastern cultures depict dragons as four-legged, wingless, intelligent, serpent-like creatures.

 dragon-painting

-It’s likely that the myth of dragons came from giant crocodiles that are now extinct.
-Dragons are serpentine creatures, resembling giant snakes with added attachments.
-And though they are associated with ancient myths and legends about deities and demigods, the idea of dragons persist in fantasy literature and ancient culture practices still being observed today.
+The myth of dragons likely came from giant crocodiles that are now extinct.
+Dragons are serpentine creatures resembling giant snakes with added attachments.
+And though they are associated with ancient myths and legends about deities and demigods, the idea of dragons persists in fantasy literature and ancient cultural practices still being observed today.

-No one knows which culture came up with dragons, as almost all cultures around the world have their own mythology surrounding them.
-Every culture has its own name for a dragon, possibly because aside from crocodiles, dragons were based off Komodo dragons, iguanas, alligators and other reptiles.
+No one knows which culture came up with dragons, as almost all cultures worldwide have their own mythology surrounding them.
+Every culture has its name for a dragon, possibly because, besides crocodiles, dragons were based on Komodo dragons, iguanas, alligators, and other reptiles.

 The term “dragon” most likely entered the English language in the early 13th century after the Old French “dragon,” which comes from the Latin word “draconem,” which meant a huge serpent.
 This may derive from the Green verb “ἔδρακον (édrakon),which means “I see.”
-This refers to something with a deadly glance, being uncommonly bright and having sharp eyes.
+This refers to something with a deadly glance and uncommonly bright and sharp eyes.

 dragon-sculpture

-The earliest dragons resembled snakes, so it’s possible that dragons were formed from man’s primal fear of snakes, cats, and birds of prey (hence the reason dragons have characteristics from all three).
-The earliest dragons were said to live in the bottom of the sea, dank caves, and haunted forests, but at the time these were dangerous areas for early humans.
+The earliest dragons resembled snakes, so it’s possible that dragons were formed from man’s primal fear of snakes, cats, and birds of prey.
+The earliest dragons were said to live in the bottom of the sea, dank caves, and haunted forests, but at the time, these were dangerous areas for early humans.

 Dragons in Ancient Egyptian Mythology

-The Egyptian deity Apep or Apophis embodies chaosand is said to be a giant serpentine creature living in the underworld.
-Apophis was said to be the height of eight men and was the cause of thunderstorms, earthquakes, and solar eclipses.
+The Egyptian deity Apep or Apophis personifies chaos.
+It’s a giant serpentine creature in the underworld whose existence causes thunderstorms, earthquakes, and solar eclipses.

 Another dragon in Egyptian mythology is Nehebkau, a serpent that guards the underworld.
-He is said to be so huge that the Earth rests on his coils.
-A third serpent named Denwen nearly destroyed all the Egyptian gods but was ultimately defeated by the Pharaoh of the time, giving the Pharaoh and all their heirs the divine right to rule.
+A colossal serpent supports the Earth on its coils.
+The Pharaoh defeated a third serpent named Denwen, earning the divine right to rule.

-Egyptian mythology is where the ouroboros symbol came.
+Egyptian mythology is where the ouroboros symbol came from.
 This is a symbol of a dragon eating its own tail in a circle.
-The earliest depiction of this can be found on the tomb of the Pharaoh Tutankhamun.
+The earliest depiction of this can be found in the tomb of the Pharaoh Tutankhamun.

 Dragons in Asian Culture